Forecast-it/handbook/rituals.md

 At all meetups we encourage Forecasters to go learn interesting new things and participate in the community.
 All Forecasters are also always welcome to pitch ideas for intersting talks about a relevant topic.

-## After hours team events
+## After hours team events & Friday Fun

-Once every 1 or 2 months we try to do a team event for all Forecasters that are interested.
-Anyone is free to suggest things we can do in the #social-activities slack channel and previously it has been everything from drinking a simple beer, going to dinner to go-carting or escape rooming.
-Sometimes Forecast pays for it, sometimes it's paid partly and sometimes Forecasters pay for it themselves.
+Once every 2-3 months we try to do an out-of-office team event for all Forecasters that are interested.
+Anyone is free to suggest things we can do in the #social-activities slack channel and previously it has been ranging from going to dinner to go-carting or escape rooming.
+Forecast pays for these events, either partly or in whole.
 So come on, bring your best ideas! :bike: :doughnut: :tropical_drink:

+Friday Fun is a more low-key concept where Forecast donates a fixed amount to one or more people that pool together and feel like hosting an event on Friday afternoon.
+This can been everything from drinking a simple beer to board-games, console gaming tournaments or quizzes (often involving the theme Hawaii).